 - Cooking spray

 - Combine the dates, water, and lemon juice in a medium saucepan.
-Simmer over medium heat breaking up any large pieces of dates with a spoon, until the mixture resembles a thick paste, 15 to 20 minutes.
+Simmer over medium heat, breaking up any large pieces of dates with a spoon, until the mixture resembles a thick paste, about 15 to 20 minutes.